TheWudu/mongo_cpp/README.md

 # Current functionality

+* Weights
     * Import weights from runtastic export into mongodb (files have to be placed at "data/Weights")

+* Sessions
     * Import sport-sessions from runtastic export into mongodb (at "data/Sport-sessions")
     * Import sessions from garmin csv export (constraint: language: en, number format: 1,234.56)
     * Import sessions from gpx files (at "data/gpx")
-* Find/Read those documents and convert to models
+    * Find/Read those documents
     * Check for existance of documents
-* Aggregations to calculate some statistics
-* Simple menu for selecting some actions
     * List sessions, filter by from and to date, default to 30 days ago and now.
-* Allow command line usage (ls, show, stats..)
     * Delete a single session
     * Delete many (with e.g. start/end-time range)

-* Usage output (`./run help` and `./run help <cmd>`)
+* Calculations
     * Elevation refinement using SRTM3
     * Timezone calculation for GPX parser (via lat/lng and geonames)

+* Statistics
+    * Calculate track based stats (overall_distance, average_pace,...)
+    * Distance, ElevationGain, Duration per year graphs
+    * Sessions per weekday
+    * Sessions per hour of day
+    * Distance Buckets statistics

+* Other
+    * Simple menu for selecting some actions
+    * Allow command line usage (ls, show, stats..)
+    * Usage output (`./run help` and `./run help <cmd>`)

 ## Next ideas

 * Edit sessions
+* Pass boundaries for buckets as parameter

 ## Setup